10 Myths About the Royal Family That Are Totally False

 Prince Charles requires seven hard-boiled eggs for breakfast

 According to this rampant rumor, which was first published by Jeremy Paxman in his book On Royalty in 2006, Prince Charles has seven boiled eggs cooked for him each morning, but only eats one.
 That way, he can choose the precise level of cooked-ness he’d like that day.
 The Palace chose to set the record straight.
 In 2012, the Prince of Wales published an FAQ on his website.
 “Does The Prince of Wales have seven boiled eggs cooked for his breakfast but only eat one, as claimed in Jeremy Paxman’s book ‘On Royalty‘?” one question asks.
 The answer: “No, he doesn’t and never has done, at breakfast or any other time.”
 But, these are the completely true things you never knew about Prince Charles.

 The queen has four drinks a day

 In the summer of 2017, Queen Elizabeth’s former personal chef Darren McGrady was misquoted as saying the queen drinks four cocktails each day.
 That means she’d be a binge drinker by government standards.
 When several other tabloids picked up the story, McGrady reached out to make a correction.
 It turns out, he had been listing the queen’s favorite drinks, not the ones she has each day.
 “I’m pretty confident she doesn’t have four drinks a day,” McGrady told Reader’s Digest.
 “She’d be pickled.”
-These are the nine foods Queen Elizabeth would never, ever eat.
+These are the 9 foods Queen Elizabeth would never, ever eat.

 There is an infestation of rare spiders under Windsor Castle